-- 162. Dynamics and Control of Chemical Processes.
+162. Dynamics and Control of Chemical Processes.
 (4) Three hours of lecture and one hour of discussion per week.
 Prerequisites: 150B, Math 53, Math 54.
 Analysis of the dynamic behavior of chemical processes and methods and theory of their control.
 Implementation of computer control systems on process simulations.
-(F, S) - 170A.
+(F, S)

+170A.
 Biochemical Engineering.
 (3) Formerly 170.
 Three hours of lecture per week.
-Prerequisite: 150B or consent of instructor.
+Prerequisites: 150B or consent of instructor; Biology 1A.
 The first of a two-semester sequence intended to introduce chemical engineers to the basic concepts of biochemical engineering.
 The course focuses on the use of chemical engineering skills and principles in the analysis and design of biologically-based processes.
 No previous background in the biological sciences has been assumed, and no subsection of the course has been set aside to cover fundamental topics in biochemistry, molecular biology, or microbiology.
 Instead, such material will be introduced as necessary throughout the course.
 The main emphasis of the 170A-170B sequence will be on biochemical kinetics, heat and mass transfer, thermodynamics, and transport phenomena as they apply to enzyme catalysis, protein engineering, microbial growth and metabolism, fermentation and bioreactor design, product recovery, and downstream processing.
+(F)

-(F) - 170B.
-Biochemical Engineering.
-(3) Formerly 170.
+Formerly 170.
 Three hours of lecture per week.
-Prerequisite: 170A.
+Prerequisites: 170A; Chemistry 135 or Molecular and Cell Biology 102, which may be taken concurrently.
 The second of a two-semester sequence intended to introduce chemical engineers to the basic concepts of biochemical engineering.
 The course focuses on the use of chemical engineering skills and principles in the analysis and design of biologically-based processes.
-The main emphasis of the 170A-170B sequence will be on biochemical kinetics, heat and mass transfer, thermodynamics, and transport phenomena as they apply to enzyme catalysis, protein engineering, microbial growth and metabolism, fermentation and bioreactor design, product recovery, and downstream processing.
+The emphasis will be on biochemical kinetics, protein engineering, cell growth and metabolism, bioreactor design, downstream processing, pharmacokinetics, drug delivery, and ethics.
 (S)